 If you don’t have any art supplies lying around then you can simply go for a walk.
 Getting outside and being amongst nature can be a great way of decluttering your thoughts.

 So how is it different from regular walking?
-Its a type of mindful movement.
+Mindful walking is a type of mindful movement.
 You are consciously making yourself aware of your own physical movements.
-Most of us are so used to our everyday routine that we do the same old walks and commutes on auto pilot, not even releasing how we go to the office or back home.
+Most of us are so used to our everyday routine that we do the same old walks and commutes on auto pilot, not even releasing how we got to the office or back home.

-Mindfulness walking forces us to pay attention to our surroundings, breath, steps, senses, body, all the things we usually ignore.
-Its a good time to use those 10 minute walks you may do everyday to check in on yourself!
+Mindful walking forces us to pay attention to our surroundings, breath, steps, senses, body, all the things we usually ignore.
+It’s a good time to use those 10 minute walks you may do everyday to check in on yourself!